 Learning Download: How to Grow Tansy

-Fertilizer: It is best to amend the soil with plenty of compost prior to planting the tansy seeds.
+Although tansy plants can thrive in poor soil, it is best to amend the soil with plenty of compost prior to planting the tansy seeds.
 Add fertilizer once a month to the plants.

 You can find tansy seeds at Urban Farmer.